-Although Katy Trail sections along the Missouri River are impacted by recent high water levels, the School House properties and the town of Rocheport are ‘high and dry’ and all Rocheport businesses are open their regular hours.
+Although Katy Trail sections along the Missouri River have been impacted by this Summer’s high water levels, the School House properties and the town of Rocheport are ‘high and dry’ and all Rocheport businesses are open their regular hours.
 There are lots of things to do and see here besides cycling the trail, so come on out and enjoy our B&B, restaurants, shops, winery and the River view from atop the bluff at the LBV A-frame or Bistro.

 The area usually affected by Missouri River high water levels is a 3 mile section of the Katy Trail starting just west of the Rocheport tunnel where the Diana Bend Wetlands Conservation area lives up to its name and oozes water over the trail when the Missouri River level reaches 26.1 feet as measured by the ‘Boonville Gauge‘.
 When the trail closure happens, there is a highway detour (about 4 miles) available using US Highway 40 and the 240 Spur leading in/out of Rocheport.